Easier access to online government services

 - Services Australia (SA) operates the Exchange, which brokers identity transactions in the system to protect people’s privacy and security of data.

 - Home Affairs operates the Face Verification Service and Document Verification Service that are critical to online identity verification.

 - DFAT holds passport information, including photographs, used for document and facial matching.

 We are testing the system through pilot programs and with real users.
-We are delivering incrementally to make sure it can deliver on the usability, privacy, security and integrity you expect.Back to top
+We are delivering incrementally to make sure it can deliver on the usability, privacy, security and integrity needed.Back to top

-We know a digital identity needs to be secure and easy to use.
-That is why we are starting with a series of pilot programs to test the system works as it should before we introduce it.
-The pilot programs include:
+Digital Identity needs to be secure and easy to use.
+We will start with a series of pilot programs to test the system with real users.
+These include:

 - Tax file number